 The vertical km racing scene has been gaining popularity over the last decade, most notably in the Alps but also throughout other parts of Europe and now North America too.
 Similar to fell racing, VK courses can be a variety of terrains from grassy slopes (like at Le Grand Serre in France) to rocky or stepped inclines (as in Chiavenna-Legunc, Italy) or even abandoned funicular tracks like at the prestigious Fully VK in Switzerland.
 In the US and Canada, other VK races are held in Quebec, New York, Montana, Arizona and North Carolina.

-So what will our very own VK be like in Golden?
+So what is our VK like?
 Runners will get about a km of uphill to ‘warm up’ before the real climbing starts (nice of us, huh?).
 Then, following a course connecting various alpine ski runs and following the steep chairlift paths before eventually hitting the final stretch of straight uphill single track trail, runners will make their way to the summit.

 Just over 1000 m in 5 km.
 Ouch.
 The pay off for this grueling uphill climb will be the amazing 360 degree views waiting for runners at the top.

-Does all this talk of vertical gain, steep inclines, burning legs and screaming lungs excite you?
-We thought so!
-The vertical km can be run as a stand alone event or as part of the 3-day, multi event weekend - looking forward to seeing you at the start of the Golden VK this fall!
+The vertical km can be run as a stand alone event or as part of the 3-day, multi event weekend - looking forward to seeing you at the start of the Blood & Climb races this fall!